Alsager railway station

 Alsager railway station serves the town of Alsager in Cheshire, England.
 It stands next to a level crossing and is approximately 600 yards from the town centre.
-The station is 6+1/2 mi east of Crewe on the Crewe to Derby Line which is also a Community rail line known as the North Staffordshire line.
+The station is 6+1/2 mi east of Crewe on the Crewe–Derby line which is also a Community rail line known as the North Staffordshire line.
 The station is owned by Network Rail and managed by East Midlands Railway.

 The station is unstaffed.
-The full range of tickets for travel are purchased from the guard on the train at no extra cost.
+The full range of tickets for travel can be purchased from the guard on the train at no extra cost, or from the ticket machine located on Platform 2.

 History

 It was opened by the North Staffordshire Railway company on 9 October 1848; later becoming part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The line then passed on to the London Midland Region of British Railways on nationalisation in 1948.

 When sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.

 The line through Alsager was electrified in 2003, so that it could be used as a diversionary route between Kidsgrove and Crewe during West Coast Main Line improvement work.